License pool management

 Annual license pool (1, 2, or 3 years)

-To assign products to clients, a sufficient number of product licenses must be acquired with the corresponding duration.
+To assign products to clients, you must purchase a sufficient number of product licenses with the corresponding duration.

-Partner Center supports several types of annual license pools, depending on the security provider to which the partner is associated:
+Partner Center supports several types of annual license pools, depending on the security provider with which you are associated:

 -